Adding Reconfiguration to Zielonka's Asynchronous Automata: Abstract

 \section{Abstract}

-We study the advantages of reconfigurable communication interfaces vs fixed communication interfaces in the context of asynchronous automata.
-We study the extension of asynchronous (Zielonka) automata with reconfigurable communication interfaces.
-We show that it is possible to capture languages of automata with reconfigurable communication interfaces by automata with fixed communication interfaces.
-However, this comes at a cost of disseminating communication (and knowledge) to all agents in a system.
-Thus, the system is no longer behaving as a distributed system.
-We then show that this is unavoidable by describing a language in which every agent that uses a fixed communication interface either must be aware of all communication or become irrelevant.
+We study an extension of Zielonka's (fixed) asynchronous automata called reconfigurable asynchronous automata where processes can dynamically change who they communicate with.
+We show that reconfigurable asynchronous automata are not more expressive than fixed asynchronous automata by giving translations from one to the other.
+However, going from reconfigurable to fixed comes at the cost of disseminating communication (and knowledge) to all processes in the system.
+We then show that this is unavoidable by describing a language accepted by a reconfigurable automaton such that in every equivalent fixed automaton, every process must either be aware of all communication or be irrelevant.